acottais/oracle-instantclient/README.md

-# orale-instantclient
+# oracle-instantclient
-rpm download for old oracle clients
+Rpm download for old oracle clients.

+Use them to automate vagrant box provisionning.